nimaester/us_army_registry/README.md

 - have frontend connect to server
 - have server connect to db
 - get images for peoples avatars
-- learn how to upload image on a mongodb local
 - CRUD operations
   - create soldier
   - update soldier
   - delete solider
   - get soldier
+  - get soldiers
-- Whe creating a solider
+- When creating a solider
   - Should have input for name
   - A dropdown menu to select Rank
   - A radio button for Sex